Raspberry meringue in the microwave

 Quick and easy

 There are certain things in life that take you completely by surprise.
-One such thing was this recipe for meringue in the microwave.
-I mean; who would have thought that could actually work?
+One such thing was discovering a recipe for making meringue in the microwave.
+I mean, who would have thought that it could actually work?
+When I stumbled upon this recipe in Good Food, accompanied by a mouthwatering photo, I couldn’t resist giving it a try!

 Raspberry meringue